erfianugrah/turnstile-flow/docs/FRAUD-DETECTION.md

 });
 ```

-Ephemeral IDs have ~7 day lifespan.
+Ephemeral IDs have a few days lifespan.
 The 24h maximum timeout respects this rotation period while making attacks impractical for attackers and minimizing impact on legitimate users.

 ---